A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: A representation theoretic application

 \section{A representation theoretic application}

 In Sections \ref{coverrep}, \ref{pmea} and \ref{lcm} we recall some of our past work on certain $n$-fold coverings of ${SL}_2({F})$ and $GL_2(F)$.
 We refer the reader to \cite{Sz19}, \cite{GSS} and \cite{GSS2} for details and proofs.
 While we present some of our results in greater generality, we ultimately restrict our attention in Section \ref{finalres} to the cases where $n$ is relatively prime to the residual characteristic of $F$ and is not divisible by 4.
-In that Section we shall state and prove the representation theoretic identities whose ramified cases are equivalent to \eqref{mainepodd}, \eqref{mainmetaepodd} and \eqref{gtilsatog}, see the first two items in Proposition \ref {unramcomp} and Theorem \ref{ramdet}.
+In that Section{, for $p$-adic fields of odd residual characteristic,} we shall state and prove representation theoretic identities whose ramified cases are equivalent to \eqref{mainepodd}, \eqref{mainmetaepodd} and \eqref{gtilsatog}, see the first two items in Proposition \ref {unramcomp} and Theorem \ref{ramdet}.